 Entrepreneurship is an employment strategy that leads to economic self-sufficiency.
 Self-employment provides you with the potential to create and manage businesses, in which you function as the employer or boss, rather than being an employee.
 Graduates who want to expand their business management skills may choose to complete the Business Administration associate degree program at NMCC.
-Thirty of the 33 credits earned in the Entrepreneurship certificate will apply toward an AAS in Business Administration.
+Thirty of the 33 credits earned in the Entrepreneurship certificate will apply toward an Associate in Applied Science in Business Administration.